kosson/GnodEdge/README.md

 First things, first: read very, very, very carefully how to prepare the data opening [preparingdata](DOCS/preparingdata.md).

-Details for setting up the data and following the stages of refining it into nodes and edges, here: [loadingdata](DOCS/lodingdata.md).
 Details for using the app, in this section of the documentation: [operations](DOCS/operations.md).

 This is version 1.0.0.
 If time allows it, it will be improved and maybe an interface.
 Now you have all you need to make a network of scientific papers.
 This application is as it is.
 I do not guarantee for the safety of your data.
 It is a well behaved application, but let's not sleep on that, shall we?!